Nationally Determined Contributions (NDCs)

 Background

-Nationally Determined Contributions (NDCs) are at the heart of global efforts to combat climate change.
-Under the 2015 Paris Agreement, countries committed to regularly submit NDCs, which outline each nation’s goals and strategies for reducing greenhouse gas (GHG) emissions.
-The Western Balkans Six (WB6) — Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, and Serbia — are part of this international framework, contributing their share of commitments in transitioning towards a low-carbon economy.
+Nationally Determined Contributions (NDCs) are central to the global response to climate change.
+Under the 2015 Paris Agreement, countries pledged to regularly submit NDCs, outlining their specific targets and strategies for reducing greenhouse gas (GHG) emissions.

 NDCs Across the Western Balkans